University of Glasgow: Electronics and Electrical Engineering and Management

 The University of Glasgow has been delivering world-class engineering education and research since 1840.

-Electronic and Electrical Engineering at Glasgow is consistently highly ranked recently achieving 1st in Scotland and 5th in the UK (Complete University Guide 2019).
+Electronic and Electrical Engineering at Glasgow is ranked 5th in the UK and 1st in Scotland (Complete University Guide 2020).

 *For suitably qualified candidates.